 Another frequent form of irrelevant content is advertising.
 The owner may be paid for advertising, but most users find it amusing at best and annoying at worst.
 Pop-up advertising is the worst offender.
 Most viewers dislike any form of pop-ups because of these advertisements.

+Branding agencies have a rule of thumb that they follow for the placement of advertisements.
 When designing a webpage, advertising should be either to the right or the bottom.
 Do not mix ads with text, as users may think the advertisement is content and select it.
 This leads to users leaving your site, and these users may not return.

+Another thing that irks users is when they are unable to go from one article to another with ease.
+Here, you need to make sure that the navigation between pages is seamless so as to allow the user to enjoy the content that they are consuming.
+Content manahement systems and web development languages can help you achieve this with ease.
 Forms need to be both attractive and meaningful.
 A user should not have to fill out a new form every few pages.
 Forms should also have clear markers of what information is necessary and what is additional information.